 1. 5 stars

-These banana topped muffins are so delicious??you can easily prepare the muffin batter only with a balloon whisk:) in 15 minutes.! and the moment you take your first bite?? a perfect banana flavor, moist+ pluffy texture and the mouth-watering bananas on top welcomes you? in a second… and I just want to say that I added an extra ingredient? to this tasteful recipe 😉 Before sending these banana filled and topped beauties to their oven journey?
-I sprinkled some homemade brown sugar on top of the sliced bananas for much more caramelized taste? and appearance?
+These banana-topped muffins are delicious.
+You can easily prepare the muffin batter with only a balloon whisk in 15 minutes!
+And the moment you take your first bite, a perfect banana flavor, moist and fluffy texture, and the mouth-watering bananas on top welcome you.
+I just want to say that I added an extra ingredient—I sprinkled some homemade brown sugar on top of the sliced bananas for a much more caramelized taste.

 1. Mekel, these are stunning!!
 Just beautiful.
 You’re an amazing baker.
 Thank you for sharing your lovely photos with us.